microsoft/vscode-docs/blogs/2017/04/10/sublime-text-roundup.md

 Author - [Vittorio Romeo](https://marketplace.visualstudio.com/search?term=publisher%3A%22Vittorio%20Romeo%22&target=VSCode)

-VS Code has existing support for expanding text selection, but this extension hit a nice sweet spot.
+VS Code has existing support for expanding text selection, but this extension hits a nice sweet spot.
 Expand your selection to the scope incrementally, including for multiple cursors.

 ![expand selection](2017_04_10_expand_selection.gif)